cidneyhamilton/cidney.org/_posts/2023-06-22-anti-meta-fedi-pact.md

 There are lots of reasons not to federate with Meta/Facebook.
-The signers of #FediPact disproportionately have "lgbt" or "queer" names and themes in their instances, which imply that protecting the online safety of their communities comes "reach".
+The signers of #FediPact disproportionately have "lgbt" or "queer" names and themes in their instances, which imply that protecting the online safety of their communities comes before "reach".

 I agree with not wanting to trust or federate with Facebook/Meta on principle, but don't want to elaborate on why right now.
 The main